dell/terraform-provider-powermax/docs/resources/host.md

 page_title: "powermax_host Resource - terraform-provider-powermax"
 subcategory: ""
 description: |-
   Resource for managing Host in PowerMax array.
-Supported Update (name, initiator, consistentlun, hostflags).
 PowerMax hosts systems are storage hosts that use storage system LUN resources.
 A logical unit number (LUN) is an identifier that is used for labeling and designating subsystems of physical or virtual storage
 ---

 # powermax_host (Resource)

 Resource for managing Host in PowerMax array.
-Supported Update (name, initiator, consistent_lun, host_flags).
 PowerMax hosts systems are storage hosts that use storage system LUN resources.
 A logical unit number (LUN) is an identifier that is used for labeling and designating subsystems of physical or virtual storage

 ## Example Usage